(The last chapter of Akayama DanJay.)

 “We’ll recombine,” signaled the Hurricane’s particles.
 “We’ll join together once more, and then—“

 “No you won’t,” signaled Akayama.
 “Just as you drift away from us, you drift away from each other.
-Soon your individual bodies with be sheared apart.”
+Soon your individual bodies will be sheared apart.”
 As she signaled this, the Hurricane felt the shearing force.
 Expanding space-time smeared its humanoid forms into snakes and salamanders.
 This stretching opened wounds which bled teeth.
 “Eons hence, even your subatomic particles will be torn asunder.”

 “The same will happen to you, and your so-called ‘people!’ “

 “On the contrary.
 We’ll die long before then.
 Permanence was your desire, not ours.
 Be careful what you wish for.
 Although…” Akayama scratched under her beak.
 “When you obliterated Lucille’s generous suicide-pill, you probably absorbed its self-destruct-sequence wirelessly.
 You can cast off this mortal coil any time you like.”
-The Hurricane just squealed in pain.
+The Hurricane just squealed.
 Akayama sighed.
 “Tell me, do you fear God?”
 She received no answer.
 “If there ever comes a time you could be called dead, Lucifer will drag you to his darkest pit.
 You might shout to God for mercy—and I’ll look down in pity and remind you, you had your chance.”
 Akayama shrugged.
 “Oh, I almost forgot.”

 She raised the longest feather on her left wing, where the pilots of the Hurricane sat nude in a little air-bubble.